Frojd/Wagtail-Pipit/{{cookiecutter.project_name}}/README.md

 It's possible you deploy manually and is something that you usually do this before CI is configured.

 #### Requirements

 - Python 2.7

 #### How to

 - Open deployment folder: `cd deploy`
 - Setup and activate virtualenv: `virtualenv venv && venv/bin/activate`
 - Install deps: `pip install -r requirements.txt`
 - Create config for deployscript: `cp fabricrc.example.txt fabricrc.txt`
-- Upådate configuration: `vim fabricrc.txt`
+- Update configuration: `vim fabricrc.txt`

 #### Verify ssh configuration